RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/leading_a_student_club_pt1.md

 ### 2.2.
 Minimum Viable Product

 Now that we've already mentioned this in the previous part - This is something I learnt during my Internship at Microsoft.
-My main goal was to related to demonstrating a graph traversal idea.
+My main goal was to demonstrate a graph traversal idea.
 I was stuck with trying to make C# hit Azure DevOps APIs.
 My manager told me to first hack my way out of it by just running a "git pull" process in the background, so that I can demonstrate my graph traversal idea as early as possible.
 He said that producing a "Minimum Viable Product" early is more important than addressing the small details that won't really change the demo visibly.

 > Tell your team to produce the minimum viable product that demonstrates your idea, and zoom past the details that won't visibly change the demo.